Vitamin D: Pregnancy

 Pregnant women often do not take the recommended amount of vitamin D. Low levels of vitamin D in pregnancy are associated with gestational diabetes, pre-eclampsia, and small for gestational age infants.
 Although taking vitamin D supplements during pregnancy raises blood levels of vitamin D in the mother at term, the full extent of benefits for the mother or baby is unclear.

 Obesity

 Obesity increases the risk of having low serum vitamin D. Supplementation does not lead to weight loss, but weight loss increases serum vitamin D. The theory is that fatty tissue sequesters vitamin D. Bariatric surgery as a treatment for obesity can lead to vitamin deficiencies.
 Long-term follow-up reported deficiencies for vitamins D, E, A, K and B12, with D the most common at 36%.

 Uterine fibroids

 There is evidence that the pathogenesis of uterine fibroids is associated with low serum vitamin D and that supplementation reduces the size of fibroids.

+Tooth decay

+In one review, deficiency of vitamin D in children increased the risk of tooth decay by about 22%.